Starnodes2024/ComfyUI_StarNodes/README.md

 - ⭐ Star Save Panorama JPEG: Save JPEGs with embedded XMP panorama metadata for 360° viewers
 - ⭐ Star Frame From Video: Pick first/last/specific frame from an image batch (e.g., video)
 - ⭐ Star Icon Exporter: Export multi-size PNGs and ICO with shaping, stroke, and shadow options
+- ⭐ Star Save Image+: Save images like ComfyUI Save Image, but with 5 extra text inputs stored as StarMetaData 1-5 in the PNG metadata
+- ⭐ Star Load Image+: Load images like ComfyUI Load Image, but with 5 extra text outputs read from StarMetaData 1-5 in the image metadata

 ### ⭐StarNodes/InfiniteYou
 - ⭐ Star InfiniteYou Apply: Apply face identity from a reference image to generated images